 - Slash Chords

-‘Ukulele Chord Diagram/Chord Box – Chord diagrams are handy and probably the easiest way to show finger positions on the fretboard.
-This is due to the fact that a chord box looks just like the fretboard and has dots on the frets where your fingers should go.
-At the very top is the chord name.
-This tells you what chord the box shows.
-Below the name is the first horizontal line followed by several more at even intervals.
-These are the “frets”, and the top line usually designates the nut of the ‘ukulele*.
-The spaces in between these frets are where finger dots are placed – just like how you would fret a note.
-The four vertical lines represent the 4 strings of an ‘ukulele.
-On the left side is the G string.
-C and E follow, and on the right side is the A string.
-The last part of a chord diagram is finger dots.
+Finger Dots are the last component of a chord diagram.
 These are round, usually black, dots that go on the string line and in between two fret lines.
-If you can imagine this, the finger dots show where you put your fingers (wow!).
+Each dot shows where you put your fingers.
 Sometimes the finger dots have numbers in the middle.
 These are guidelines as to what finger to place where (1=index, 2=middle, etc…).
 There are instances where a barre across several strings is necessary.
-This is shown with either multiple dots across one string (in which case you have to determine if you need to bar), or as several dots bound together to form a bar.
+This is shown with either multiple dots across one string (in which case you have to determine if you need to barre), or as several dots bound together to visually form a bar.

 _ _ _ _